CUBRID/cubrid-manual/en/sql/catalog.rst

 _db_partition
 -------------

 Represents partition information.
-Indexes for class_of and pname are created.
+An index for class_of and pname is created.

 +--------------------+---------------+-----------------------------------+
 |   Attribute Name   |   Data Type   |   Description                     |